spamegg1/reviews/courses/HaskellIntro/w01/README.md

 ourPicture = solidCircle 1
 ```

-We now see a solid black circle of radius 1:
+We now see a solid black circle of radius 1: [see at CodeWorld](https://code.world/run.html?mode=haskell&hash=PGPxJJHfirP0_D8y8lOrQLw)

 ![img](canvas.png)